SSujitX/ctfile-downloader/README.md

 ## Usage

-You can use ctfile downloader in two ways, using standlone CLI executable file or as git repository.
+You can use CTFileDownloader in two ways, using a standalone CLI executable file or as a git repository.

 ### Using ctfiledownloader.py as git repositor